paolostivanin/old-blog/_posts/2014-12-02-archlinux-vpnunlimited.md

 date: 2014-12-02
 layout: post
 title: 'VPN Unlimited on Arch Linux'
-summary: 'How to install and use VPN Unlimited on Arch Linux'
+subtitle: 'How to install and use VPN Unlimited on Arch Linux'
-tags: [archlinux]
 ---

 I bought for just 19 bucks 3 years of the [VPN Unlimited](https://www.vpnunlimitedapp.com/) service.